Natives Engaged in Alzheimer’s Research (NEAR) Research Project 1 (RP1): INdians Transforming Alzheimer’s Care Training (INTACT)

 Grant Start: 08/01/2021

-Grant End: 04/30/2026
+Grant End: 04/26/2026

 Our goals for INTACT are to:

-INTACT will be one of several programs that partner with clinics to provide trainings to primary care physicians as they work to improve care for elderly populations with Alzheimer’s disease and related dementias.
-Currently this is the only training and education program designed specifically to care for American Indian and Alaska Native Elder populations.
+INTACT was one of several programs that partner with clinics to provide trainings to primary care physicians as they work to improve care for elderly populations with Alzheimer’s disease and related dementias.
+Currently, this was the only training and education program designed specifically to care for American Indian and Alaska Native Elder populations.
+It was based at the University of Washington Cognition in Primary Care program.

 INTACT News